10.0 NASHUA YOUTH SOCCER LEAGUE BY-LAWS

 11.0 THE NASHUA YOUTH SOCCER LEAGUE GENERAL RULES

 These Rules contain revisions approved by Team Coaches in April 1984, April 1985, December 1985, October 1988, May 1991 and May 1993, February 1996, March 1997, March 1998 June 2001, and June 2009.

 Any exceptions to any and all rules can only be made with special permission of the Operating Committee.

 The eligibility for playing in a division shall be the applicant's age as of October 1st of the year that the player would enter the fall segment of a fall/spring division team assignment.

-The separate Boys/Girls divisions may be combined into co-educational divisions with the approval of the operating committee.
+Co-Educational divisions may be separated into Boys/Girls with the approval of the operating committee.

 Players participating in indoor soccer during the winter segment would be eligible for the indoor division.

 11.3 DIVISIONAL ASSIGNMENTS